top of page

 What You Need to Know About Fibre and Gut Health

-A picture showing a variety of plant based foods like fruit, legumes and peas which are beneficial for gut health.
+A picture showing a variety of plant-based foods like fruit, legumes, and peas which are beneficial for gut health.

-A variety of colourful plant based foods with benefits for gut health
+A variety of colourful plant-based foods with benefits for gut health

 How Fibre Benefits Gut Health

-By now you may have heard of the "gut-brain" connection.
-There is mounting evidence that our gut health is connected to many other aspects of our health like our heart, immune system and hormones.
-The food we eat impacts our gut microbiome, which is a large ecosystem of bacteria, fungi, viruses and other organisms.
-Fibre is not digested by us humans (at least not in the same sense as protein, fat and carbohydrates) but it does have a very important role in feeding the good bacteria in our gut.
-Beneficial gut bacteria ferment fibre and produce short-chain fatty acids (SCFA) like acetate, propionate and butyrate.
-These SCFA have positive effects on the brain, reduce inflammation in the body and strengthen the gut lining, which can support immune health.
-SCFA are also believed to be one of the mechanisms by which fibre reduces the risk of chronic diseases like heart disease, diabetes, cancer and cognitive decline.
+By now, you may have heard of the "gut-brain" connection.
+There is mounting evidence that our gut health is linked to many other aspects of our health, such as our heart, immune system, and hormones.
+The food we eat impacts our gut microbiome, which is a large ecosystem of bacteria, fungi, viruses, and other organisms.
+Fibre is not digested by humans (at least not in the same way as protein, fat, and carbohydrates), but it plays a crucial role in feeding the good bacteria in our gut.

 How Much Fibre Do You Need?